MSP-Waves/OSARS/README.md

 A short description of the functions to be performed by the software, i.e. what the product should do.
 This description must be in a form understandable to users, operators, and clients.
 The detailed requirements specifications are left to Section 3.2 in this SRS.
 Number the Functional Requirements in a systematic manner so the team can refer to them in Section 3.2 of the SRS, in the SDD, and in the testing documents.
 This section should not be design-oriented, a common mistake.

-(1) DJs produce live audio and video content which they deliver via rtmp audio/video stream using a DJ hosted software solution, which in most cases is open source OBS (Open Broadcast Software) for the purpose of that stream being
+- (1) DJs produce live audio and video content which they deliver via rtmp audio/video stream using a DJ hosted software solution, which in most cases is open source OBS (Open Broadcast Software) for the purpose of that stream being
-(2) captured via an NGINX engine,
+- (2) captured via an NGINX engine,
-(3) scheduled  via CRON or similar, and transmitted by MSPW via (2) to its
+- (3) scheduled  via CRON or similar, and transmitted by MSPW via (2) to its
-(5) audience on mspwaves.com/listen, dlive.io, an MSPW mobile radio application as well as non MSP streaming outlets.
+- (4) audience on mspwaves.com/listen, dlive.io, an MSPW mobile radio application as well as non MSP streaming outlets.

-During non-live air-times,
-(6) Steemix, a playlist of categorized music performances by Steemians is transmitted to provide a 24x7 listening experience for the audience.
+- (5) Steemix, a playlist of categorized music performances by Steemians is transmitted to provide a 24x7 listening experience for the audience.

 ## 2.5 General Constraints and Assumptions